EWaterman/EWaterman.github.io/_posts/Ch4/0004-05-01-page-composition.md

 ![](/images/guide/borderless.jpg)

 By bleeding a panel to the edges of a page, the reader gets the feeling that it continues beyond the page.
-This can be used to imply scale, to freeze a moment in time or to amplify an emotional effect such as loneliness.
+This can be used to imply scale, to freeze a moment in time, or to amplify an emotional effect such as loneliness.